 In parts of the country, through the ages there always have been various options to create water corridors during (threatening) wartime, in particular in north - south direction.
-These wet corridors were situated in between major military fortresses.
+These wet corridors were a RWS b author De Bruin situated in between major military fortresses.
 To get these systems activated, a well designed (and maintained!) system of sluices, dikes and locks was developed, in combination with natural water systems that could provide sufficient inundation water during critical periods.
 Today, the remnants of these provisions are cultural elements in the landscape.
 Quite often money is spent on renovation and restoration, no longer for military reasons but to safeguard a cultural heritage.